 The answer depends on your interests and time available but I do believe some areas are better than others and these are my top picks.

 Best base to visit Tuscany for hilltop villages, food and art: Chianti and Val D’Orcia

-If you are coming to Tuscany for the quintessential Tuscan experience, the one made of hilltop villages, cypress trees and amazing wineries, you will be hard pressed to find a better area as a base than the one between Florence and Siena.
+If you are coming to Tuscany for the quintessential Tuscan experience, the one made of hilltop villages, cypress trees and amazing wineries, the best base in Tuscany is Val d’Orcia, between Siena and Florence.

 - Florence, with its incredible art and shopping opportunities

 - Pisa, which is busy but still worth visiting, especially if you can stay the night